 A levels are more 'traditional' and therefore some of the most 'traditional' universities prefer these over BTECs.
 But the majority of the hundreds of higher education institutions in the UK acknowledge how academically rigorous these courses are and include them in their offers.
 It really depends on what sort of university course you want to do and career you want to have.

+Students typically achieve grades that are in line with their GCSE's

+ENRICHMENT

-ENRICHMENT In addition to our wide ranging academic offerings we expect all of our Sixth Form students to experience situations that are non-classroom based.
-These activities allow our students to develop the crucial 'work skills' that are so sought after by university admission teams and prospective employers. - Supporting open evening events - Extended Project Qualification - Trained reading coaches providing literacy tuition and mentoring for younger students - Visits to the NEC skills show & UCAS exhibition - Matrix Academy Trust Careers Fair - University open days (at least 2 per year) - Compulsary work experience placement at the end of year 12 - Childcare work experience working in partnership with our attatched primary school - Charity events raising funds in many different ways - Organsing KS3 end of term rewards event - Dedicated timetable time for Citizenship and PSHE sessions - Student Finance England talks relating to the processes needed for university funding - University Outreach sessions on writing Personal Statements and application strategies close links with the University of Wolverhampton UC/S To give you an idea of the 'currency' of each qualification, this table shows how many UCAS points each one is worth.
+In addition to our wide ranging academic offerings we expect all of our Sixth Form students to experience situations that are non-classroom based.
+These activities allow our students to develop the crucial 'work skills' that are so sought after by university admission teams and prospective employers.

+Sixth Form Council

+- Head Boy, Head Girl and Deputies

+- Extended Project Qualification

+- Subject and Behaviour Mentoring with younger students in the Academy

+- Compulsory year 12 work experience placement

+- Post 16 specific PHSE sessions

+- Voluntary work

+- Male and female fitness/sport sessions

+- Post 16 football team representing West Bromwich Albion

+- Forensics society

+- Debating Society

+Academic Enrichment- support with student applications to University of Birmingham's Pathways and Access programmes

+UC/S To give you an idea of the 'currency' of each qualification, this table shows how many UCAS points each one is worth.
 It must be noted that some universities prefer to make grade-based offers and require specific qualifications so this should only be used as a guide.
 We encourage all of our students to log on to www.ucas.com as soon as possible to check the specific entry requirements of the courses they are interested in studying at university.

 A-Levels and Highers: Ucas Points

 A-levels AS levels Scottish Highers Advanced Highers

 A 56

-А 48 20 33 56
+A 48 20 33 56

 В 40 16 27 48

 С 32 12 21 40

 D 24 10 15 32

 Ε 16 6

-BTEC (first tai Ucas P
+nals: tember 20 16) Ē 2

-National Extended Certificate National Diploma National Extended Diploma
+Natio Exter Certi ided National National Extended Diploma

 D 56 DD 112 DDD 168

 D 48 DD 104 DDD 160

 м 32 DD 96 DDD 152

 16 DM 80 DDD 144

-мм 64 DDM 128
+ММ 64 DDM 128

-МР 48 DMM 112
+MP 48 DMM 112

 PP 32 ммм 96

-ММР 80
+ммр 80

 MPP 64

-РРР 48
+ррр 48

-Œ)) distinctio n (M) merit (P) pass